vesoft-inc/nebula-importer/README.md

 $ ./nebula-importer --config /path/to/yaml/config/file
 ```

-`--config` is used to pass in the path to the YAML configuration file.
+The `--config` option in the preceding command is used to pass the path of the YAML configuration file.

 ### From Docker

-With Docker, you don't have to install golang locally.
-Pull Nebula Importer's [Docker Image](https://hub.docker.com/r/vesoft/nebula-importer) to import.
-The only thing to do is to mount the local configuration file and the CSV data files into the container as follows:
+If you are using Docker, you don't have to install Go locally.
+Pull the [Docker image](https://hub.docker.com/r/vesoft/nebula-importer) for Nebula Importer.
+Mount the local configuration file and the CSV data files into the container and you are done.
+Follow these steps:

 ```bash
 $ docker run --rm -ti \